OntimizeWeb/docs/_o_components/35-o-grid.component.md

 </o-grid>
 ```

+## Pagination

+By default, the grid is not paginating the data, but if you want that behaviour you must set `pagination-controls= "yes"` in the o-grid component.

+The paginator displays a dropdown of page sizes for you to choose from.
+The options for this dropdown can be set via `page-size-options`.
+For more information see the **API**.

+You can also configure the number of records initially displayed with query-rows attribute.

 ## Sorting
 The `o-grid` component allows you to sort the grid items by configuring the `orderable` attribute.
 You must also configure the `sortable-columns` attribute in order to indicate which columns would be sortable.